carbon-design-system/design-system-website/src/content/style/iconography/contribution.md

 * `name`: icon name (ex. `add.svg`)
 * `name--outline`: icon with an outline (ex. `add--outline.svg`)
 * `name--glyph`: icon that is a glyph (ex. `add--glyph`)
-* `name--new`: new icon that replaces a deprecated icon, see [README](https://github.ibm.com/Bluemix/bluemix-icons#skull-deprecated-in-3x)
+* `name--new`: new icon that replaces a deprecated icon

 ### Prepping SVG XML code